Get the Tata Capital App to apply for Loans & manage your account. Download Now

-You must have seen that small shop with a long queue of people standing outside with empty bags and bottles in their hands.
+You must have seen that small shop with a long queue of people standing outside holding empty bags and bottles.
 These are government shops for distributing essential items like food and oil to the public below the poverty line.
-The main benefit of these Public Distribution System (PDS) shops, commonly known as ‘Ration ki Dukaan’, is that items are provided to the public at a discounted or subsidised price.
+The main benefit of these Public Distribution System (PDS) shops, commonly known as ‘Ration ki Dukaan’, is that items are provided to the public at a discounted or subsidized price.
 The Government of India occasionally introduces beneficial schemes designed to improve the well-being of its citizens.

 These schemes serve multiple purposes, with some focusing on uplifting people economically and others enhancing their overall quality of life.
 Besides that, the Indian government also extends different subsidies to MSMEs to foster their growth and development.

-So, in this article, we will explain everything about subsidy like, what is subsidy, its types and categories, and discuss a few popular business subsidy schemes provided by the Indian government.
+So, in this article, we will explain everything about subsidy, like subsidy meaning, its types and categories, and discuss a few popular business subsidy schemes provided by the Indian government.

 Direct subsidy refers to the support given in the form of cash.
 The indirect subsidy, conversely, refers to the assistance offered through tax cuts or low-interest loans.
-The loan subsidy meaning is to provide the loan at lower interest rates and with other features that help the business grow.
-And the government subsidy is the financial help the government gives to ease the burden on the recipients and encourage activities in the public’s interest.
+Loan subsidy’s meaning is to provide the loan at lower interest rates and with other features that help the business grow.
+And government subsidy is financial assistance the government offers to ease the burden on the recipients and encourage activities in the public interest.

 How does a subsidy work?